 Make it easy: Are there places where your own harshness or your strict expectations are getting in the way of you feeling at ease to move forward?
 Where does it currently feel like you are “forcing” or struggling when maybe you could change your approach and find an easier path?

-There are so many ways that we can over-complicate things or sabotage ourselves.
+There are so many ways to over-complicate things or sabotage ourselves.
 The good news is, there are just as many ways that we can step out of our own way and lighten our own load.
-I’d love to hear from you.
-What have you found makes the tough stuff easier?
-Leave a comment and share your success and your favorite strategies.